Exeter Cathedral School

 Exeter Cathedral School (ECS) is a 3–13 mixed, Church of England, private day and boarding choir and preparatory school in Exeter, Devon, England.
 It has been closely associated with Exeter Cathedral since it was first recorded as existing in the 12th century.
+The prep school will close in September 2026.

 History

 The exact date of the founding of the cathedral school is not known, but it has been educating choristers since 1179.
 In the 12th century, Exeter was regarded as an important centre of learning, and canon law was also taught at the cathedral.

 For centuries, the school was provided by the Dean and Chapter to educate and house about twenty-six boy choristers who sang the cathedral's daily services, including Sung Eucharist and Choral Evensong.

 Musical training was given to the choristers by the cathedral's organist and the master of choristers.
 Although these offices could be held by the same person, from the 17th century on they were usually carried out by two different men.
 In 1609, Edward Gibbons, a brother of Orlando Gibbons, was hired to teach the choristers instrumental music.
 In 1662, William Wake was being paid £20 a year to teach the choristers and secondaries composing, singing, and the playing of the viol and the violin, and at the request of Charles II was given a leave of absence to carry out the same duties for the Chapel Royal.